alecbw/generate-lambda-layers/README.md

 ## Using this repo

-You can fork this and generate new layers by modifying the attached serverless.yml.
+You can fork this and generate new layers yourself.

+1) Modify the attached serverless.yml.
 You'll want to change service name (and region, if applicable) and remove the existing layers.
+2) Create a requirements.txt with the libraries wanted in your layer
+3) Use build_layers.sh to build and sls deploy to deploy your layer.

 The bash script contains two positional args - `layer_name`, and `no-deps`, the latter of which should be implemented literally and will prevent requirements' dependencies from being installed (helpful if they have large, out-of-the-box dependencies like boto3)